kinngh/shopify-typescript-express-mongodb-app/README.md

 - [Shopify Node.js x Express.js x React.js Boilerplate](https://github.com/kinngh/shopify-express-mongodb-app): This repo but in `JavaScript`.
 - [Koa x Next.js](https://github.com/kinngh/shopify-node-mongodb-next-app): Starter template based on Shopify's older tech stack of using Koa and Next.js.
-- [Shopify Playground](https://github.com/kinngh/shopify-polaris-playground): A playground for Shopify Polaris to allow for building App UI locally and drag/drop directly into this repo to speed up development.
+- [Polaris Playground](https://github.com/kinngh/shopify-polaris-playground): A playground for Shopify Polaris to allow for building App UI locally and drag/drop directly into this repo to speed up development.

 ## Tech Stack